abrilBjarano/Java-A-Fondo/1/README.md

     s is an String object or a instance if this class.

     We can't use == to compare objects, bc actually we'll compare memory directions and not contents.

+    To actually compare its contents, we must use _equals_ method.

     ```
     if( s1.equals(s2) ){